doobeh/ergo/ergo/content/tellus/test-driven-design.rst

 Here's a rough example of the first few parts of the story.
-Don't try and run it just yet, this is just the code that handles our story, there's more code required to get the test suite running with out application.
+Don't try and run it just yet, this is just the code that handles our story, there's more code required to get the test suite running with our application.

 .. code-block:: python